ialbert/bio/README.md

 ## Documentation

-The documentation is maintained at
+Detailed documentation is maintained at

 * https://www.bioinfo.help/